 Chamas are particularly vulnerable to fraud because they lack the resources to put in complete systems of internal controls and properly segregate accounting duties among their members.

-Therefore, members may be tasked with completely inappropriate functions that provide easy opportunities for committing financial frauds.
+Therefore, members may be tasked with completely inappropriate functions that provide easy opportunities for committing financial fraud.
 Furthermore, the cultures of Chamas are developed around a concept of a “trusted” member to handle the cash.

 Chama thieves normally don’t fit the criminal profile.
 They often are in good standing and most of them are first-time offenders.
 Consequently, the most trusted member who has easy access to funds and has never stolen anything may yield to the overwhelming temptation to take Chama resources when she is faced with personal financial stress.
-In many Chamas, the major reason fraudsters can commit their crimes is because the whole Chama trusts them so much; That high trust level enables fraudsters to hide their activities.
+In many Chamas, the major reason fraudsters can commit their crimes is that the whole Chama trusts them so much; That high trust level enables fraudsters to hide their activities.

 To curb this menace it would be advisable to select at least two to three people who alternate in handling cash for the Chama.
 Also, impromptu checks would help in preventing fraud.